Dimelsondroid/Fundamental/README.md

 Current script version - 1.1.1

+Credits goes to awWhy for making this wonderful game and Tobes for helping with code parts :)

 For Fundomental v.0.1.7 Vacuum --> pre-Intergalactic --> Void (with some limitations)

 The code might not be perfect and take all situations into account, expect disappointment on some occasions :)